BiBiServ/bibigrid/docs/README.md

 network: default
 subnet: default

-user: testuser
-sshUser: testuser

 masterInstance:
   type: f1-micro
-  image: ubuntu-1604-xenial-v20171212
+  image: 'Ubuntu 18.04 LTS (2019-08-08)'

 workerInstances:
   - type: f1-micro
     count: 2
-    image: ubuntu-1604-xenial-v20171212
+    image: 'Ubuntu 18.04 LTS (2019-08-08)'

 ports:
   - type: TCP
     number: 80
   - type: TCP
     number: 443

+nfs: yes
+theia: yes
+slurm: yes
 ```

-This file can now be used with the "-o" command line parameter and the path to the configuration file.
+This file can now be included using the "-o" command line parameter and the path to the configuration file.

 ### Creating a bibigrid alias
-To keep the cluster setup process simpler you can set an alias for the BiBiGrid JAR file installed before.
+To keep the cluster setup process simple you can set an alias for the BiBiGrid JAR file installed before.
 The Unix command should look like the following (depending on JAR filename):
 ```
 > alias bibigrid="java -jar /path/to/bibigrid-*.jar"
 ```

 Instead of the java command there will be used the 'bibigrid' command just created.
-Since the alias only applies in the current terminal session, it is recommended to add it to the
+Since the alias only applies in the current terminal session, it is thus recommended to add it to the
-'.bashrc' file in the home directory.
+'.bashrc' file in the home directory to use it persistently.

 ### Validating the cluster configuration
-Before starting the cluster directly after writing the configuration file, several components can be validated beforehand.
+Before starting the cluster directly after writing the configuration file, several components can be validated via the check command '-ch' beforehand.
 This prevents the majority of possible errors or typos, resulting in incomplete cluster setups.
 ```
 > bibigrid -ch -v -o ~/config.yml